 If it is desirable to maintain audio through the encoder (only valid with AES inputs), then set this control to pass.
 When set to mute, the audio will automatically be muted when video is removed.

 7.4.3.
-Additional Audio Delay (-A4 and -AES only)
+Additional Audio Delay (-A4)